nvmwill/nexmo-developer/_tutorials/en/video/joining-a-session/windows/2-initialize-session-object.md

 session = new Session(Context.Instance, API_KEY, SESSION_ID);
 ```

 Note that calling the `Session()` constructor does not _create_ a Vonage Video session; it creates a C# Session object, which represents an existing Vonage Video session.
 You create a Vonage Video session using the Vonage Video server-side libraries.
-See [Creating an Vonage Video session](/video/tutorials/create-session).
+See [Creating a Vonage Video session](/video/tutorials/create-session).

 You will want to add handlers for basic session-related events: